umakantv/prometheus-grafana/README.md

 https://grafana.com/docs/grafana-cloud/quickstart/docker-compose-linux/

 ## Note:
-> The above two steps can be replace using `docker-compose up -d`.
+> The above two steps can be replaced using `docker-compose up -d`.

 ### Adding Prometheus as data source